atodorov/atodorov.github.com/content/_posts/2013-12-09-book-review-ux-for-lean-startups.markdown

 The author Laura Klein summarizes the book as follows:

-{% blockquote %}
-User research
+> User research
+>
-    Listen to your users.
+>   Listen to your users.
 All the time.
 I mean it.
+>

-Validation
+> Validation
+>
-    When you make assumptions or create hypotheses, test them before spending lots of time building products around them.
+>   When you make assumptions or create hypotheses,
+>   test them before spending lots of time building products around them.
+>

-Design
+> Design
+>
+>   Iterate.
 Iterate.
 Iterate.
-Iterate.
-{% endblockquote %}

 Early Validation